 Assigned reading and writing of pastoral care reports and self-evaluations are also required for all units.
 An allowance of adequate time for completion of these would also need to be factored into your plans.

 The leadership of, or assistance at, two Beaumont religious services in our Spiritual Care Center is required per unit of CPE.
 Muslim prayer services are conducted in the early afternoon on Fridays.
 Jewish Shabbat services are conducted in the late afternoon on Fridays.
-Roman Catholic Masses are conducted on Saturday and Sunday afternoons, also on the first Friday of each month and on Holy Days of Obligation.
+Roman Catholic masses are offered on Saturday and Sunday afternoons, also on the first Friday of each month and on Holy Days of Obligation.
 Inter-denominational Christian prayer or Scripture services are conducted on Sunday mornings and on religious holidays such as Easter and Christmas.
-Memorial services are conducted as needed.
-By prior arrangement and approval of their supervisor, CPE interns and residents of various faith traditions may conduct services and/or lead prayer services either at Beaumont or at their own places of worship.
+Memorial services are arranged as needed.
+By prior arrangement and approval of their supervisor, CPE interns and residents of various faith traditions may lead prayer services and/or conduct services either at Beaumont or at their own places of worship.
 Each intern and resident is expected to submit one written worship service report per unit for critique.

-The application fee (non-refundable) is $35.
-A $75 deposit is required on admission to hold one's place in the program.
+The application processing fee (non-refundable) is $35.
+A $75 deposit is required on acceptance to hold one's place in the program.
 Upon matriculation, this deposit is applied towards the unit's tuition.
-Tuition for the first unit of CPE taken at Beaumont is currently $1,000.
-Subsequent consecutive units are currently $500.
+Tuition for the first unit of CPE taken at Beaumont currently is $1,000.
+Subsequent consecutive units are currently $675.

 Yes.
-Beaumont requires the successful completion of the minimum of one unit of CPE prior to being considered for a residency.
+Beaumont requires the successful completion at the minimum of one unit of CPE prior to being considered for a residency.
 Our residencies are structured to provide for a minimum of three units of CPE.
 Our Center does not offer two-unit residencies.

 A number of major certifying bodies, e.g., the Association of Professional Chaplains, the National Association of Catholic Chaplains, and the National Association of Jewish Chaplains require a minimum of four units of CPE for Board Certification.
 In our experience, however, five units provide opportunity for more practice and better integration of learning and competency development, offering a better basis for meeting a Board Certification Committee than the four-unit person might have.
 It is recommended that you contact these organizations directly about these and other requirements.